Passenger plane carrying 62 people crashes outside São Paulo, Brazil

 One resident recorded video of the aftermath of a plane crashing into her neighbor’s house outside of São Paulo, telling CNN’s Julia Vargas Jones she was eating lunch in her kitchen when she saw the plane going down.

 She ducked down in terror and started praying, she said, calling it a “moment of panic” for the whole city.
-The private roads leading toward the crash site are now closed off, and first responders are in the area, she said.
+Private roads leading up to the properties are now closed off to everyone, including residents, she said, and first responders are in the area.

 This is a developing story and will be updated.